microcks/microcks.io/content/documentation/references/configuration/application-config.md

 #### Components connection

 The Async Minion component should know how to connect to Microcks.
-Keycloak/IDP connection is discovered dyanmically from Microcks or can be overriden at the local level (commented by default):
+Keycloak/IDP connection is discovered dynamically from Microcks or can be overridden at the local level (commented by default):

 ```properties
 # Access to Microcks API server.